How to Budget Horse Expenses

 They say the most expensive part of owning a horse isn’t the actual purchase price but the ongoing upkeep.
 I couldn’t agree more.
 By taking a long, hard look at the money galloping off to the barn, creating a realistic budget, and sticking to it you won’t have to go and take up residence with your horse when your bank account runs dry.

-Main article photo: “I like to keep my money where I can see it… running around in the pasture and hanging in the tack room.” – Anonymous.
+Main photo: “I like to keep my money where I can see it… running around in the pasture and hanging in the tack room.” – Anonymous.
 Photo: Shutterstock/horsemen